sebastian-mrozek/seqid/README.md

 TODO
 ---
-- UI: Complete error handling
+- UI: Complete error handling (error codes from the server?)
-- display details and 'get next' url
 - allow sequence's name and namespace rename using PATCH
 - Add confirmation dialog for deleting and resetting
 - test config using external file